jplusplus/check/method.en.md

 One person in the office should be kept out the research process.
 That person will be our “opponent”.
 The opponent will call for a internal dissertation towards the end of the project.

 _why?_<br>
-With a dissertion we will find weak links before publishing
+With a dissertation we will find weak links before publishing

 _how?_<br>
 The opponent shall: